Eimatsu/photo-picker-plus-android/README.md

 PhotoPickerPlus
 ==========

-PhotoPickerPlus does not contain any external dependancies besides Chute SDK which you can find at: https://github.com/chute/Chute-SDK-V2-Android
+PhotoPickerPlus does not contain any external dependencies besides Chute SDK which you can find at: https://github.com/chute/Chute-SDK-V2-Android

 Introduction
 ==========

-PhotoPicker+ is a component made for developers to easily integrate it inside their application and enable photo picking functionality.
-This component enables browsing photos from services such as Facebook, Picasa, Instagram, Flickr, Google+, Google Drive, SkyDrive and Dropbox.
-It also enables taking photos with the native camera application and choosing photos from the device.
+PhotoPicker+ is a component made for developers to easily integrate it inside their application and enable photo and video picking functionality.
+This component enables browsing media items from services such as Facebook, Picasa, Instagram, Flickr, Google+, Google Drive, SkyDrive, YouTube and Dropbox.
+It also enables capturing photos and videos with the native camera application and choosing media items from the device.

 Screenshots